coreyg-gh/free-genai-bootcamp-2025/lang-portal/readme-week1.md

     self.get().rollback()

 ## Removed non-existant column study_sessions.user_id from the code
-## Would look at providing table definitions to Windsurf in the future
+## Would look at providing table definitions to Windsurf in the future.
 ## Test curl post now worked okay.
-## Ran 3 times and checked data in study_sessions:
+## Ran 3 times and checked data in study_sessions and 3 rows found.
-￼

 ## Test endpoint: /study_sessions/:id/review